Jrhodes07/meta/contribute.md

 You can submit issues for app types that are missing in there that will help you promote our Framework, improve the existing sample applications or submit a new one.

 #### 3rd party libraries
-Here is a repository with 3rd party library (link to a new “awesome” repository).
+Here is a repository with 3rd party libraries (link to a new “awesome” repository).
 You can open issues for missing tools that don’t exist yet, submit existing libraries that are missing from the repository, go and help existing libraries or create new libraries that are missing and needed.
 Here are guidelines for creating a 3rd party library.